 - Stir fry in sesame oil along with sesame seeds for a delicious stir fry meal

 - Add to your favorite pasta sauce

-- Add to your favorite meat rub or LCM Lemon Pepper Seasoning for a great fish fry
+- Add to your favorite meat rub or LCM Lemon ‘N Pepper Seasoning for a great fish fry

-According to Dr. Wayne Coates (AKA Mr Chia), probably the foremost expert on chia seeds, there is no scientific evidence to suggest that there is any nutritional difference between milled whole chia seeds and whole seeds.
+According to Dr. Wayne Coates (AKA Mr. Chia), probably the foremost expert on chia seeds, there is no scientific evidence to suggest that there is any nutritional difference between milled whole chia seeds and whole seeds.
 Chia seeds are a very gentle but effective way to cleanse the bowel and promote regularity.
 If you have digestive issues, colitis, IBS, etc. eating the whole chia can irritate the intestines – everyone is different so do what your body likes best.
 Start with a small amount, like a teaspoon, then wait a day or two to see how your system copes with them.

 Make chia gel!
-1/3 cup of chia seeds would absorb 3 cups of water, but for a thinner gel that absorbs faster you could also do 1/3 cup of chia seeds to 2 cups of water or other liquid.
-You simply mix together the chia seeds and water.
+1/3 cup of chia seeds would absorb 3 cups of water, but for a thinner gel that absorbs faster, you could also do 1/3 cup of chia seeds to 2 cups of water or other liquid.
+You just mix the chia seeds and water.
 Let the mixture stand for 15-30 minutes, stirring with a whisk to prevent clumping.
 For thicker or thinner gel, you can adjust the ratio accordingly.
 The gel can be stored in the fridge for two weeks.

 Chia Seed Pudding is the best! — It’s similar to Tapioca Pudding.
 Here’s my recipe:

 Using a pint size jar (I like the wide mouth) pour about 2/3 full with milk, milk substitute, or a combination of milk and half and half.